June 3, 2021 – September 25, 2021

 The legendary AMC hut “croo” or caretakers are available to assist you with trip planning, trail information, and weather reports while our Hut Naturalist offers daily programs about the local flora and fauna, geology, and hut history before and after dinner in full-service season.

 Cold running water is available in the washrooms.
-Blankets and pillows will no longer be provided at the huts.
+Blankets and pillows will no longer be provided at the huts but sleeping bag, pillows, and gear rentals are available through Effortless Adventures.
 Dinner and breakfast are included with your stay.
 Breakfast is served family-style at 7 a.m. sharp and includes eggs with pancakes or a baked good, plus hot cereal, fruit, and breakfast meat, such as bacon or sausage, with coffee, cocoa, or tea.
 Dinner is served family-style at 6 p.m. sharp and includes fresh bread, soup, salad, a hearty entrée, and dessert.
 Please notify AMC Contact Service Center if you have food allergies or other dietary restrictions.
 Bring your own lunch; otherwise soup and baked goods are available for purchase from 10 a.m. to 5 p.m.
 Please carry in/carry out all personal trash and recyclables, in accordance to Leave No Trace protocol.

 Madison Spring Hut is closed during the winter and spring and does not offer a self-service option.